cantsin/cantsin.github.io/github.md

 I wrote this while learning F#, so I am afraid the code is not quite idiomatic.
 Nonetheless, I am very impressed with the language so far.

-As of November 22, 2014, the project is complete, although I may return to it some day to properly add laziness.
+As of November 22, 2014, the project is complete, although I may return to it some day to add laziness.
 Currently the code is not optimized at all.

 ### [PCGen Rules](https://github.com/gamelost/pcgen-rules)

-I have been constantly frustrated with the (sad) state of affairs with [PCGen](http://pcgen.sourceforge.net/01_overview.php), an open source character generator for role-playing games.
+I have been consistently frustrated with the (sad) state of affairs with [PCGen](http://pcgen.sourceforge.net/01_overview.php), an open source character generator for role-playing games.
 So I decided to write a Haskell program to parse the rule sets it uses, in the hopes that I would be able to build a better platform for myself and my gaming friends.
 Of course, this turned out to be a far bigger project than I anticipated.

 Currently the code consists of a whole lot of monadic parsers.
 I'm not yet quite sure where all this will end -- but I'm already thinking about ways to write a better rule based inference engine.
 Maybe something on top of [MiniKanren](http://minikanren.org/).